NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 Each project links to its folder and includes a short description.

-### 1. Auto Insurance Claims Analysis — Fraud Detection & Clustering
+### 1. The Patterns and Correlated of Automobile Accidents — Fraud Detection & Clustering

 Techniques: PCA, K‑Means, Random Forest, Stacking Ensemble, SMOTE

 Focus: Fraud pattern detection, severity prediction, risk profiling

 Project README:
-Notebooks/Auto Insurance Claims Analysis/README.md
+Notebooks/The Patterns and Correlated of Automobile Accidents/README.md

 Notebook:
-Notebooks/Auto Insurance Claims Analysis/Auto Insurance Claims Analysis.ipynb
+Notebooks/The Patterns and Correlated of Automobile Accidents/The Patterns and Correlated of Automobile Accidents.ipynb

 ### 2. U.S. Retail Sales Forecasting — SARIMA Time Series Modeling